 The Cathedral of Civitavecchia, devoted to Saint Francis of Assisi, is the main church of the city.
 Destroyed during the second world war, the church was rebuilt in 1950 by architect Plinio Marconi.

-Outside, it presents a solid and elegant structure, decorated with 2 big statues on the tympanum representing St. Francis of Assisi and St. Anthony of Padua, while inside it has only one nave, where you can admire precious works of art, like the Nativity attributed to Domenico Zampieri known as Domenichino.
+Outside, it presents a solid and elegant structure, decorated with 2 big statues on the tympanum representing St. Francis of Assisi and St. Anthony of Padua ; inside it has a single nave, where you can admire precious works of art like the Nativity attributed to Domenico Zampieri (known as Domenichino)

-Seat of the Diocese of Civitavecchia and Tarquinia, since December 13, 2015, the Cathedral of Civitavecchia opened its Holy Door in occasion of Pope Francis' Jubilee of Mercy.
-On that occasion, the entrance gate was restored with the specific plaque of the Jubilee.
+Since December 13th, 2015, the Cathedral is the Seat of the Diocese of Civitavecchia and Tarquinia.
+The opening of the Holy Door was on occasion of Pope Francis' Jubilee of Mercy: for this event, the entrance gate was restored with the plaque of the Jubilee.

-Traditional cuisine is necessarily bound to the sea and there are many typical fish dishes like Civitavecchia's Fish Soup, "Fettucine allo Scoglio" (long fresh pasta with seafood), Civitavecchia's Poached Baby Octopuses, Periwinkles, Filled Calamari and much more.
-Try it out yourself!
+Traditional cuisine is bound to the sea, so there are many typical fish dishes like Civitavecchia's Fish Soup, "Fettucine allo Scoglio" (long fresh pasta with seafood), Civitavecchia's Poached Baby Octopuses, Periwinkles, Filled Calamari and much more.
+Try it for yourself!

-As you can see, there are many things to do and see in Civitavecchia!
-Without claiming to be in any way exhaustive we have prepared for you this short gratest hits with some stops that we consider to be essential to get a panoramic view of the city, aware that Civitavecchia is much more than that.
+So there are many things to do and see in Civitavecchia!
+We have prepared for you this short gratest hits with some stops that we consider to be essential to get an overview of the city.
+But we know that Civitavecchia is much more than that.